olyvenbayani/AWS-Beginners-Workshop/Lab 3: Static Web hosting on S3.md

 ## 2. Setup static website hosting

 2-a.
-Download the static website from this URL: [https://camp-labs.s3-ap-southeast-1.amazonaws.com/static_website.zip.
+Download the static website from this URL: [Github - Carlo S3 Website] ](https://github.com/olyvenbayani/S3-Static-Website-Hosting-Labs)
-](https://github.com/olyvenbayani/S3-Static-Website-Hosting-Labs)

 Once the file is downloaded, extract it to get the **index.html** and **badge-camp.png** files.